mcsoini/symenergy/docs/source/index.rst

 Symbolic modelling of energy systems, based on SymPy.

-SymPy provides a framework for the structured solution of cost-optimization of energy systems using the standard Lagrange multiplier approach.
+SymEnergy provides a framework for the structured solution of cost-optimization of energy systems using the standard Lagrange multiplier approach.
 The result consists in the close-form analytical solutions to the optimization problem.
 For example, the energy production from a power plant is expressed as